 - Done a couple times by Karrin Murphy in Love Hurts, a short story of The Dresden Files.
 This is mildly out of character and is one of the reader's first clues that she and Dresden have been, as they say later, "whammied."

 - Thomas and Harry occasionally do this with each other.

-- In Loyal Enemies, the powerful Green Thumb artifact is called Staff of Fertility.
-When they first hear its name, Veres is at loss of words, Darkness snickers silently, and Shelena has to work hard to keep herself from laughing.
+- In Loyal Enemies, a powerful Green Thumb artifact is called the Staff of Fertility.
+When the heroes first hear its name, Veres is at loss of words, Gloom snickers silently, and Shelena has to work hard to keep herself from laughing.

 - "...Social intercourse."
 "Hur hur... sorry."

 - In one book of Animorphs, Rachel is accidentally split in two (regenerative morphs...long story).
 Jake deduces that, while her wild-and-bloodthirsty half loves to fight, her kind-but-cowardly half got her sense of duty.
 Nice Rachel's reaction is basically, "Heh heh, you said 'doody'."

 - In 36 Children, a non-fiction account of a young teacher's year in a poor Harlem school in the mid 60's, one of piece of advice he's given by an older teacher is to skip over Emily Dickinson's poem "There Is No Frigate Like A Book", even though it's in the textbook for the English class.
 She warns him that he'll lose control over the class as soon as the kids hear the first line.

 - In Remote Man Ned gets this reaction when he brings up his interest in Herpetology with his friend's friends — his internet screen name, Herpman, triggers a string of STD jokes.